What Is an Employment Verification Letter?

 How to Write an Employment Verification Letter

-An employment letter can be short and sweet, containing only enough information to state an employee’s work status and pay.
+An employment letter can be short and sweet, sharing only an employee’s work status and salary.

 Keep it concise and limit it only to what the employee requests.
-Follow these steps to create an effective employment verification letter.
+Follow these steps to create a basic employment verification letter.

 1. Receive Request From Employee

-An employee will typically request an employment verification letter from you.
-They may email or call you or talk to you in person about their need for the letter.
+An employee usually requests a letter for employment verification.
+They may email, call, or talk to you in person about their needs.

-If desired, you can ask the employee to fill out a release of liability waiver to protect yourself from liability related to disclosing the requested salary and work details.
+If desired, consider asking the employee (the requesting party) to fill out a release of liability waiver.
+This document protects you from liability related to disclosing the requested details.

 2. Refer to Your Employment Records

-To fill out the requested information in the employee employment verification letter, you can search your records for proof of employment and salary.
-Common examples of evidence include bank statements, pay stubs, employment contracts, and W-2 forms.
+Search your records for proof of an employee’s employment and salary.
+Common examples of evidence include bank statements, employment contracts, and W-2 forms.

-Refer to these documents as you fill out the letter, but do not provide copies unless the employee requests them.
-This way, you can protect the employee’s sensitive information.
+Refer to these documents as you complete the employee employment verification letter.
+Don’t provide copies unless the employee requests them.
+This will protect the employee’s sensitive information.

-Once you have evidence to refer to, you can start writing the employment confirmation letter.
-State the purpose of the letter, whether you’re writing to provide salary verification or work verification.
-Include employee-specific details such as the employee’s:
+Once you have evidence to refer to, start writing the employment confirmation letter.
+State the letter’s purpose, either to provide salary verification or work verification.
+Include details such as the employee’s:

 - full name